Inside the Red Bull Hardline 2023 Progression Camp

 By the end of the week, between them all, they'd ticked off most of the course, linking some sections together for some flow – with only the Road Gap, the Step Up and the 90ft jumps left on the list of unfinished business.

-Once one of the riders had hit something, they all knew it was possible, and only a matter of practise time for everyone to nail it.
+Once one of the riders had hit something, they all knew it was possible, and only a matter of practice time for everyone to nail it.

 Ferguson was the first and only rider to hit the On-Off and was eyeing up the 90ft jumps and Road Gap before the wind made conditions too dangerous.
 Her efforts earned her the BF Goodrich Rider of the Week award.